et-codes/trading-wheels/README.md

 Trading Wheels is a stock trading simulator, currently under development.

+## Future enhancements

+- Add portfolio performance charting.

 ## TODO list

-- Generate About page.
+- Add favicon.
 - Add type hints to the Python files functions.
 - What happens in the front end when the server session is expired?
-- Check for error handling where needed.
-- Write tests for the front end.
+- Update tests for the front and back end.

-## Notes

-- trade_obj from client:
-  {symbol, shares, price}
-- portfolio object to client:
-  [
-  {symbol, description, shares, cost, value, gain_pct}, ...,
-  {stocks, cash, total, gain_pct}
-  ]